xuequan818/MatrixFuns.jl/README.md

  0.00975085  0.0233283  0.0241837
 ```

-Specially, for constant functions, or piecewise functions consisting of constant intervals, users can further set `sep=Inf` to only split the eigenvalues by `color`, which will be more efficient.
+Specially, for constant functions, or piecewise functions consisting of constant intervals, user can further set `sep=Inf` to only split the eigenvalues by `color`, which will be more efficient.
 ```julia
 julia> color(x) = Int(sign(x))